 (John 16:16) “A little while and you will see me no more; and then a little while, and you will see me.”
 (17) Some of the disciples wondered, “What does he mean by ‘A little while and you will not see me, and then a little while, and you will see me’?
 And why does he say ‘I go to the Father’?”
 (18) And they said to one another, “What does he mean by ‘a little while’?
 We do not understand.”
 (19) Jesus knew that they wanted to question him; so he said to them, “You are puzzled because I told you that in a little while you will see me no more, and then a little while, and you will see me.
 (20) I am telling you the truth, you will weep and mourn while the world rejoices.
 You will grieve, but your grief will turn to joy.
 (21) A woman in childbirth is in distress because her time is at hand.
 But after the baby is born, she no longer remembers her suffering because of such great joy that a child is born into the world.
 (22) So it is with you; you feel sorrowful now, but I will see you again; and your hearts will rejoice and no one will take your joy from you.
 (23) When that day comes you will not ask me anything.
 Truly, I say to you, whatever you ask the Father in my name, he will give you.
 (24) So far you have not asked anything in my name; so ask and you will receive that your joy may be full.

-A little while and you will see me no more.
+A little while and you will see me no more

-And then a little while, and you will see me.
+And then a little while, and you will see me

 Jesus promised the disciples that he would return to them after his death and resurrection.
 However, he did not specify how this would take place.
-All what the disciples could understand was that Jesus was going away from them somewhere and would return to them soon.
+All that the disciples could understand was that Jesus was going away from them somewhere and would return to them soon.
 Jesus had a clear picture of everything.
 We can take these reappearances of Jesus in three senses:

 A little while